 Expedition Leader & Ornithologist

 Mark developed his fascination with the natural world, especially birds and mammals, during his boyhood in the landlocked English county of Worcestershire.
 He pursued academic interests in biology during studies in England and Scotland, while exploring the coasts and mountains of Britain in search of birds.
 Mark earned his PhD from Stirling University, Scotland, for his work on avian behavioral-ecology in Iceland and Scotland.
 Ornithological research, natural history consultancy for TV companies, and guiding naturalists and wildlife photographers, have taken him to all continents, but his particular passion is Asia in all its diversity.
 Fascinated by island biology, he is a leading authority on the natural history of Japan, where he worked as a professor of biodiversity and conservation at Rakuno Gakuen University, near Sapporo, until 2007.
 Mark is currently based in Hokkaido, Japan.
 In addition to being a field naturalist, he is a prolific writer.
-He is a columnist for The Japan Times newspaper (his column Wild Watch has appeared there since 1982 and is the longest running natural history column in the world) and writer-in-residence for JapanVisitor.com.
+Up until recently, he was a columnist for The Japan Times newspaper (his column Wild Watch appeared there since 1982 and was the longest running natural history column in the world) and writer-in-residence for JapanVisitor.com.
 Mark’s books include Wild Asia: Spirit of a Continent, The Birds of Japan (the definitive text of bird biology and distribution in the Japanese archipelago), the monograph The Whooper Swan, and most recently, A Field Guide to the Birds of East Asia.
 Mark juggles international travel with writing and enjoys spending as much time as possible exploring Hokkaido.

 Mark's Blog Posts

 Sacred Traditions: Japan RevealedOctober 13 — October 31, 2017